nthai-resola/agent-development-kit-crash-course/smart-research-assistant/memory-bank/productContext.md

 - **Intuitive Interaction**: The CLI should be simple and natural to use.
 - **Trustworthy Results**: Users should feel confident in the accuracy and reliability of the information provided.
 - **Seamless Workflow**: The session management feature should make it easy to stop and start research tasks without losing context.
 - **Actionable Insights**: The assistant should provide more than just raw data; it should deliver summarized findings and analysis that help users make informed decisions.
+- **Efficiency-Focused**: With the implementation of search-only mode, users can get quick answers to straightforward questions without unnecessary processing.
+- **Flexible Processing**: Users can explicitly request additional services like verification or summarization when needed, giving them control over the depth of processing.

+## User Personas

+- **Quick Researcher**: Needs fast, direct answers to simple questions without excessive processing or analysis.
+Benefits greatly from search-only mode.
+- **Deep Researcher**: Requires comprehensive evaluation, verification, and synthesis of information.
+May prefer auto-detect or full-processing modes.
+- **Critical Evaluator**: Focuses on fact-checking and source verification.
+Can explicitly request verification in search-only mode.